Recovering an Oracle Cloud instance

 At this point, your dummy instance should see the newly attached volume without rebooting

-SSH into your dummy instance and elevate to root (sudo su -)
+SSH into your temporary instance and elevate to root (sudo su -)

-2. Create a directory to mount into mkdir /mnt/recovery
+2. Create a temporary directory to mount into, e.g. mkdir /mnt/recovery

 Cleaning up